 Asthma is a chronic lung disorder that can make breathing difficult.
-Millions of people suffer from asthma throughout the world, about a tenth of those live in India.
+Millions of people suffer from asthma throughout the world, including about a tenth of those who live in India.
 There are several home remedies as well as breathing exercises that can lower the occurrence of asthma attacks and alleviate the symptoms.
 Also Read: Kitchen Cures To Control Asthmatic Conditions

-Pulmonary specialists recommend breathing out old, stale air and filling in your lungs with fresh air with two simple breathing exercises - pursed lip breathing and belly/diaphragm breathing.
-This is useful for people suffering from chronic lung diseases like asthma and COPD as aerobic exercise improves your heart function and strengthens the muscles.
+Pulmonary specialists recommend breathing out old, stale air and filling in your lungs with fresh air, by means of some simple exercises.
+This is useful for people suffering from chronic lung diseases like asthma and COPD, as aerobic exercise improves your heart function and strengthens the muscles.
 This can also promote lung efficiency.

 This exercise reduces the count of breaths you take and helps open up your airways for long.
 It allows more air to flow, in and out of your lungs enabling the person to be physically active.

 How To Do:

 Just breathe in through your nose and breathe out at least twice as long through your mouth, with pursed lips.

 One of the simplest breathing techniques that promote the distribution of air into your lungs.
 This helps lower inflammation in the airways of the body, in addition to building strength and stamina.

 Start by breathing in through your nose.
 Observe how your stomach fills up with the air.
 Breathe out through your mouth at least 2-3 times as long as your inhale.
 Ensure to relax your neck and shoulders as you retrain your diaphragm to take on the work of easing to fill and empty your lungs.